1964 NCAA University Division football season: November

 November 26–28: Thanksgiving Day saw No. 2 Alabama finish the regular season unbeaten (10–0) with a 21–14 win over Auburn in Birmingham.
 No. 5 Texas beat Texas A&M 26–7 to finish 10–1.
-On November 28 in Los Angeles, No. 1 Notre Dame led USC 17–0 at halftime but lost, 20–17.
+On November 28 in Los Angeles, No. 1 Notre Dame led USC 17–0 at halftime but lost, 20–17, as a virtual clinching ND touchdown was negated by a dubious holding penalty call at the goal line in the 4th quarter.
 The Trojans shared the AAWU conference title with No. 8 Oregon State, and a controversial tiebreaker sent the Beavers to face Michigan in the Rose Bowl.
 With only Alabama and Arkansas remaining unbeaten, both with records of 10–0, the final AP poll was taken on November 30.
 Alabama took over the top spot and recognition as the NCAA national champion.
 Arkansas was No. 2, Notre Dame dropped to No. 3, and Michigan and Texas stayed at No. 4 and No. 5.

 Unusually, the SEC and Big 8 champions did not play in the Sugar and Orange Bowls this year.
 Alabama won the SEC championship, but a "no repeat rule" prevented them from playing in the Sugar Bowl for a second straight year; instead, runner-up LSU (ranked No. 7 by the AP) was matched against Syracuse.
 The Orange Bowl invited Alabama and Texas on November 21.
 The Cotton Bowl had already set up a meeting between Big 8 winner Nebraska and Southwestern Conference champ Arkansas, in what the organizers hoped would be a meeting of undefeated teams; the arrangements were finalized before Nebraska lost to Oklahoma in their last game of the regular season.
 Notre Dame, which was undefeated and the presumptive champion at the time the bowls were being set up, also lost its last game.
 (Notre Dame had a longstanding policy against playing in bowl games, which was not rescinded until the 1969 season.)
 Thus, the season ended with only two undefeated teams, but the early bowl commitments prevented the possibility of a No. 1 vs. No. 2 showdown.